AstonElderkin/AstonElderkin/README.md

 - I am looking for a graduate role.
 - I have experience with the following languages:
 - Java, Python, Scala, CSS, SQL, HTML, JavaScript, PHP,
-- 🌱 I’m currently completing a Full Stack Developer Course & developing an online portfolio/CV with these skills.
+- 🌱 I’m currently completing a Full Stack Developer Course & developing an online portfolio/CV with these skills. - HTML Complete!
 - 📫 Theses are the best ways to get in contact with me:
 - I am on LinkedIn https://www.linkedin.com/in/aston-elderkin-16648b184/
 - My email is astonelderkinbusiness@gmail.com